 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 It seemed this day was always way off in the future, but it’s true; graduation is almost here.
-Many people, including Aunt Sadie, will be asking what good gifts for college graduates are these days; so HaveUHeard pulled together a list of the most requested graduation gifts according to our very unscientific college student survey.
+Many people will be asking what good gifts for college graduates are these days; so HaveUHeard pulled together a list of the most requested graduation gifts according to our very unscientific college student survey.
+Graduation is here and you really want to make student happy!

 Apple Watch – This watch keeps track of time (of course, its a watch) but also keeps track of their fitness routines, tracks sleep and lets them access their texts, calendar, music and whatever other apps they choose to have on the watch.
 I bought my daughters the Apple 3 instead of the Apple 4 and saved some money by purchasing a level down model.
 You can also grab different bands so they can change up their look to go with their outfit or their mood.
 We like Best Buy, Target, Walmart or Amazon (unless heading to the Apple store).